kagenocookie/ReachForGodot/README.md

 - `via.Transform`: transforms are transformed to Godot equivalents
 - `via.render.Mesh`: meshes are imported automatically

+## Asset exporting
+- configure any export base folders you need in editor settings
+- You can specify either just the full path, or also add a label for it to make it easier to identify with a | separator, e.g. `DD2: my awesome mod|D:/mods/dd2/awesome_mod/natives/stm/`
+- every exportable asset has a path picker and export button at the top of its inspector

 ## Planned features
 - enums
     - autodetect if it's a flag enum